mhofherr/TaskPaperManager/README.rst

 -  @due(): the due day; same format as above
 -  @prio(): high, medium or low; my used based in the MYN methodology of Michael Linenberger
--  @done(): task is done, with date of date finished
--  ; will be moved to the file "archive.txt" in the same folder
+-  @done(): task is done, with date of date finished; will be moved to the file "archive.txt" in the same folder
--  @customer(): the task is associated with a customer
 -  @maybe: will be moved to a separate list named "maybe.txt" in the same folder
--  @project(): the task is associated with a project name or project number
+-  @project(): only for repeating tasks, to instantiate the new task in the correct project
 -  @waiting(): waiting for a specific person to complete the task
 -  @agenda(): task to discuss with a specific person
 -  @repeat(): repeating task; a special group of tasks which will be instantiated as new tasks after a certain interval (see details below)
--  @home: only used in @repeat tasks; will instantiate the new task in the *home* section
--  @work: only used in @repeat tasks; will instantiate the new task in the *work* section
 -  @note: show that the task has notes added (additional lines);
    necessary since TaskPaper does not show notes when filtering for tags
 -  @SOC: Significant Outcome (see MYN from Michael Linenberger for